mug-n-ai/YRoot/docs/examples/career_transition.md

   → Lowers confidence on both paths

 :::caution
-This is where a new WHY Loop begins:
+This is where a new YRoot begins:
 The real obstacle is *emotional resilience during uncertainty*.
 :::